greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/threat-intelligence-engineer_1_1.md

 ---
-title: "Threat Intelligence Engineer"
+title: Threat Intelligence Engineer
-description: "Threat intelligence engineers research and provide information about specific threats to help us protect from the types of attacks that could cause the most damage."
+description: Threat intelligence engineers research and provide information about specific threats to help us protect from the types of attacks that could cause the most damage.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/threat-intelligence-engineer_1_1/
+linkTitle: Threat Intelligence Engineer
+type: docs
 ---

 Threat intelligence engineers research and provide information about specific threats to help us protect from the types of attacks that could cause the most damage.